znjameswu/flutter_math/doc/unsupported.md

 - `Vmatrix` environment
 - `\mathnormal`

-## Knowm parsing differences to KaTeX
+## Known parsing differences to KaTeX
 - `\not` can only accept selected characters following it, because it is no longer backed by `\rlap`.
 (This will probably be revisited).
 - The parsing behavior of `\overbrace` and `\underbase` with sub-sup pairs will be in line with MathJax rather than KaTeX.
 (Possibly KaTeX bug?)
 - `\u2258` will be investigated later